 When the campus is closed, the RAD office will not be open and phones will not be answered.
-Emails to residents with updates will be sent if the power is operational.
-If possible, staff will also update our Facebook page with important information.
+Email and text message updates will be sent to residents.

 Power outages—what to expect

-In the event of a power outage, the residence halls and the Greenery in the CAB have emergency generators.
+In the event of a power outage, the Housing Community Center and the Greenery in the CAB have emergency generators.
 The main campus boiler which provides RAD with the steam necessary to provide heating and domestic hot-water service also operates on emergency power.

 Puget Sound Energy supplies our campus with power; for the latest service alerts, visit their website.